International Foundation Programme - Humanities and Social Science

 Overview

-You will study a combination of Humanities and Social Science modules alongside an English module and an Academic Practice module.
+Study a combination of Humanities and Social Science modules alongside an English module and an Academic Practice module.
 The combination of modules will enable you to develop key skills and understanding in language, study skills, critical thinking and a good understanding of knowledge relevant to Humanities and Social Sciences.

 Key facts